 when the rhythm of rapture engulfs me,

-it’s music itself
+its music itself

 not the reviews